Horse harness

 A horse harness is a device that connects a horse to a horse-drawn vehicle or another type of load to pull.
 The two main designs of horse harness are the breast collar and the full collar.
 The trade that makes harnesses is a saddler or harness maker.

 For pulling heavy loads, a full collar is required because it distributes pressure over a larger area of the horse.
 An ill-fitting full collar can cause chafing on the horse's skin and can interfere with its breathing, as can a breast collar that is positioned too high.

 Putting harness on a horse is called harnessing or harnessing up.
 Attaching the harness to the vehicle or load is called putting to in the British Isles, or hitching in North America.
 The order of putting on harness components varies by discipline, but when a horse collar is used, it is usually put on first.

 Harness components designed for other animals (such as the yoke used with oxen) are not suitable for horses and will not allow the horse to work efficiently.

 History

-Throughout the ancient world, the 'throat-and-girth' harness was used for harnessing horses that pulled carts; this greatly limited a horse's ability to exert itself as it was constantly choked at the neck.
-A painting on a lacquerware box from the State of Chu, dated to the 4th century BC, shows the first known use of a yoke placed across a horse's chest, with traces connecting to the chariot shaft.
-The hard yoke across the horse's chest was gradually replaced by a breast strap, which was often depicted in carved reliefs and stamped bricks of tombs from the Han Dynasty (202 BC – 220 AD).
-Eventually, the horse collar was invented in China, at least by the 5th century.
+Early horse-drawn vehicles were limited by simple throat-and-girth harnesses, which restricted a horse's breathing and reduced the amount of weight it could pull.
+Over time, new harness designs were developed to improve efficiency and allow horses to pull heavier loads.
+In ancient China, innovations such as the breast strap and improved yoke arrangements allowed horses to work more effectively in front of carts and chariots.
+By the early medieval period, the invention of the rigid horse collar transformed traction by distributing weight across the horse's shoulders rather than its neck, greatly increasing pulling power.
+These improvements in harness design supported the development of heavier vehicles, expanded agricultural and commercial transport, and contributed to the widespread use of horse-drawn equipment throughout Europe and Asia.